-Alongside the amalgamation process we continue with our core business of trust management, estate administration, will drafting and storage services.
-This year saw a continuation in the trend of increasing numbers of financial management orders appointing the Public Trustee and estates where the Public Trustee is either named or appointed executor.
+Alongside this internal business systems review, we continue with our core business of trust management, estate administration and will drafting and will storage services.
+This year saw the continuation in the trend of increasing numbers of financial management orders appointing the Public Trustee and estates where the Public Trustee is either named or appointed executor.